OliEfr/LIBERO/install_instructions_oliver_(Spacemouse).md

 UBUNTU
+Use python 3.10 instad of 3.8 for conda env.

 Use my fork of robosuite here: and install the libero branch https://github.com/OliEfr/robosuite/tree/libero (This should replace default robosuite install in libero!)

+Install requirements-extra.txt from robosuite

 Follow the install instructions here: https://github.com/NVlabs/spacemouse-extension (incl pip install hidapi) Debugging, for me this helped: https://github.com/JakubAndrysek/PySpaceMouse and https://github.com/JakubAndrysek/PySpaceMouse/blob/master/troubleshooting.md